CtrlK

 Completeness

-Clearly answers 'what' (build, deploy, modify GitHub Copilot SDK apps on Azure) and 'when' with explicit WHEN clause listing trigger terms, plus MANDATORY/PREFER OVER conditions and DO NOT USE FOR exclusions that clarify boundaries.
+Clearly answers both 'what' (build, deploy, modify GitHub Copilot SDK apps on Azure) and 'when' (explicit WHEN clause with trigger terms, MANDATORY conditions based on codebase markers, and DO NOT USE FOR exclusions that clarify boundaries).

 3 / 3